TehFamine/the_scourge_forest/README.md

-# Welcome to the Scourge Forest
+# Welcome to The Scourge Forest

 The Scourge Forest is a Multi-User Dungeon (MUD) built upon the Evennia game engine set in a RPI world with a mixture of action-adventure and hack-n-slash gameplay.